 You can use credit cards for almost every purchase.
 But should you?

 It’s not always an easy choice, and habits play a role.
-Your preference for cash versus plastic may have more to do with your age than with having weighed the pros and cons of either choice.
+Your preference for using a debit card versus a credit card may have more to do with your personal spending patterns than with having weighed the pros and cons of either choice.

 This may be the most common reason for using your credit card for everything from your morning latte to late-night shopping.
 The more purchases you put on your card, the faster rewards points add up.

 “Credit card companies have ramped up reward programs to provide cardholders with extra incentives to swipe, including travel points, cash back and more.
 This is a great way to get something back for all the purchases you’re making,” says Andrea Woroch, a consumer and money-saving expert.

 Don’t forget to read your card’s policy and opt in to any bonus reward options when necessary.

 “For example, my Bank of America card provides cash back for all purchases,” Woroch says, “and if I wait to redeem them until after I’ve collected over $300 in rewards, they give me an extra 25% back.”